TerrellSowell/OSTicket/README.md

 ## Objective

 OsTicket is an open source Helpdesk ticketing system.
 The OsTicket lab is aimed to establish a controlled environment for simulating an on-site helpdesk ticketing system duties.
-The primary focus was to gain a better understanding of all parts of the ticketing system as both a administrator and user of the ticketing system, by to mimicing real-world scenarios.
+The primary focus was to gain a better understanding of all parts of the ticketing system as both a administrator and user of the ticketing system, by mimicing real-world scenarios.
 This hands-on experience was designed to deepen my understanding of helpdesk functionality.

 ## Skills
 - Advanced understanding of ticket properties.